Type of installation

 Visit the product page on AWS Marketplace and follow the instructions on the video below to subscribe and deploy.

-Secure access to NLP Lab on AWS
+Secure access to Generative AI Lab on AWS

-When installed via the AWS Marketplace, NLP Lab has a private IP address and listens on an unsecured HTTP port.
+When installed via the AWS Marketplace, Generative AI Lab has a private IP address and listens on an unsecured HTTP port.
 You can ask your DevOps department to incorporate the resource to your standard procedures to access from the internet in a secure manner.
 Alternatively, a Cloud Formation script is available that can be used to create a front end proxy (CloudFront, ELB, and auxiliary Lambda Function).
 Those resources are Free Tier Eligible.

 Create the AWS Cloud Formation Script in YAML format: